 What Are Small-Cap Stocks?

-Small-cap stocks are stocks of companies that have a small market capitalization.
-By “small-cap,” this implies that the total value of the company's outstanding shares is between $300 million and $2 billion.
+Small-cap stocks are companies that have a small market capitalization relative to larger-sized firms.
+The term “small-cap” implies that the total value of the company's shares is between $300 million and $2 billion.

-These companies are often new with huge growth potential.
-They are spread across the 11 sectors in the stock market.
-Relative to large-cap companies, small-cap companies show significantly higher growth potential.
+Small-cap companies are often young companies with huge revenue growth potential, and they are typically spread across the 11 sectors of the stock market.

-Below is our list of the top 10 small-cap stocks.
+Here is our list of the top 10 small-cap stocks to trade in 2021:

 - Axos Financial